LeonardoMontella/NeuralNetworksProject-Music-Source-Separation/README.md

 I replicated the Hybrid Transformer Demucs for Music Separation project on a GoogleColab file.
 In order to run all the function I have implemented and listen to the output files you need to execute the notebook.
+### (I suggest to download the zip version of the Github repository because the notebook is to large to be displayed)

 # Separate any song you have on GoogleDrive